HoiJean/djangoforbeginners-book/manuscript/ch3.md

 {title="Command Line",lang="text"}
 ~~~~~~~~
-(simple) $ touch templates/about.html
+(pages) $ touch templates/about.html
 ~~~~~~~~

-Then populate it with simple HTML.
+Then populate it with a short HTML headline.

 {title="Code",lang="html"}
 ~~~~~~~~